hydephp/develop/docs/architecture-concepts/autodiscovery.md

 Yeah, it's really unglamorous I know.
 But it works!
 Having it like this will ensure that any time you call `Hyde::pages()`, that underlying collection will always have been booted and be ready to use.

-### Booting pipeline

-As you saw above, the kernel boots the collections in order.
-This is important as each step depends on the previous one.

-1. **Step one:** The file collection discovers all the source files and stores them in memory
-2. **Step two:** The page collection parses all the source files into page model objects
-3. **Step three:** The route collection generates route objects for all the pages